 7. Cottage Industry Operators

-Every person who owns, is in charge of a cottage industry regardless of it being licensed, or not is required to pay Presumptive Tax amounting to ZWL700 per month.
+Every person who owns, is in charge of a cottage industry regardless of it being licensed, or not is required to pay Presumptive Tax amounting to ZWL16, 250 per month with effect from 1 January 2022.
 Cottage industry operators include those in the furniture making or upholstery trade, metal fabrication and any other cottage industry that the Minister may, by notice in a statutory instrument, prescribe.

 The full amount should have to be paid by the 10th day after the end of the quarter.
 Interest is chargeable where the amounts due are not paid by the due date.